[

 The problem as we see it

 Let's say a marketing partner wants to swap out their branding in a virtual football stadium for an upcoming campaign.
-If those placements are hard-coded, the game publisher needs to:
+If those placements are hard-coded, the game developer needs to:

 Introducing Dynamic Placements

-Dynamic placements change all that—turning once-static placements into dynamic, content-manageable spaces that can be updated, controlled, and monetised in real time.
+Dynamic placements change all that by turning once-static placements into dynamic, content-manageable spaces that can be updated, controlled, and monetised in real time.
 Now, that same banner in the virtual stadium is no longer hard-coded.
 It's dynamic.

 Which means:

 And dynamic placements get even smarter when paired with signals from the gaming environment.
-Bidstack enables game publishers to ingest environmental and player-triggered signals—from geographical location and platform type to in-game behaviours like scoring a goal or completing a level—transforming how in-game content can be targeted and personalised.
+Bidstack enables game developers to capture and apply environmental signals to how in-game content can be targeted and personalised.

 For example: